 Continuing the trend begun in the 1920s, integration of classrooms with the outdoors became one key factor for school plant improvement.
 The early-twentieth-century recognition of the importance of children's playgrounds and an increasing emphasis on the benefits of outdoor living fueled this movement.
-Wrote Elizabeth Mock in 1943, "If we grant the importance of encouraging the child's awareness of nature along with his sense of freedom, we can then understand the present tendency towards ground-level classrooms, each with its own door to the outside and its adjacent outdoor class area."

-Numerous proposals were forwarded for including more indoor-outdoor connections for classrooms and campuses, whether through the use of patios, courtyards, or playing fields.
-So central was the concern for outdoor classrooms and recreation that, by the 1930s, the trend became known as the "open-air school" movement, with its emphasis on "air, light, outdoor learning, and easy circulation through the school buildings."
-Site planning was also carried out with an eye toward environmental factors, such as sun patterns, interior cross-lighting, and ventilation.
-With its mild climate and room to grow, Southern California pioneered some of the nation's best and earliest examples of open-air schools in the 1930s.
+Wrote Elizabeth Mock in 1943, "If we grant the importance of encouraging the child's awareness of nature along with his sense of freedom, we can then understand the present tendency towards ground-level classrooms, each with its own door to the outside and its adjacent outdoor class area."64 trend became known as the "open-air school" movement, with its emphasis on "air, light, outdoor learning, and easy circulation through the school buildings."65 Site planning was also carried out with an eye toward environmental factors, such as sun patterns, interior cross-lighting, and ventilation.
+With its mild climate and room to grow, Southern California pioneered some of the nation's best and earliest examples of open-air schools in the 1930s.66